skorobogatydmitry/shadowdark-mkchar/README.md

 > There's an extra step for MacOS users to disable security check.
 > Otherwize, MacOS says the binary is corrupted and refuses to run it.

+# NEXT

+- choose class using the highest stat